 While you’re probably familiar with ginger in your kitchen, you probably haven’t considered the significant health benefits that it can have.
 Ginger is a powerful supplement that may benefit circulation, joint pain, and even help to treat conditions like arthritis.

-If you’re suffering from joint pain from inflammation, or if you have circulatory problems that are affecting your veins, you can consider supplementing with ginger.
+If you’re suffering from joint pain, inflammation, or if you have circulatory problems that are affecting your veins, you should consider supplementing with ginger.